mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/rekognition-train-model.png">

 2. Keep default settings and click Train model.
 Depending on a number of images it will take from 30 minutes to 24 hours.
-Note: 200 images took about 40 minutes.
+Note: 200 images takes about 40 minutes.

 <img src="readme-img/rekognition-train-confirmation.png">